Arqqin/docs/api.md

 ---

-*This document is version 1.2.0 and was last updated on August 07, 2025.*
+*This document is version 1.3.0 and was last updated on September 02, 2025.*